comebck-pakistan/cohort-1-squad-ravi/ai-matching/README.md

 ## Step 2 — Open the project in Antigravity

-Open the `mahir-bot` folder as your project root.
+Open the `ai-matching` folder as your project root.
 That's it — it's a normal Node.js project, no special config needed for any IDE.

 ## Step 3 — Install dependencies

-In the terminal, inside the `mahir-bot` folder:
+In the terminal, inside the `ai-matching` folder:
 ```
 npm install
 ```